 Different purposes in Schopenhauer and Buddhism

 He emphasized empathy and compassion, which are the two virtues taken over by Schopenhauer in his philosophy.
-He gave great weight to those virtues in his books “The world as will and representation” (1818) and “Two fundamental problems of ethics” (1842).
+He gave great weight to those virtues in his books “The world as will and representation” (1818) and “Two fundamental problems of ethics” (1843).

 Despite a partial ethical overlapping, Schopenhauer’s goal is different from the goal pursued by Buddha.
-Schopenhauer was recommending empathy and compassion as means of escaping or minimizing the impact of the will.
+Schopenhauer was recommending empathy and compassion as means of escaping or minimising the impact of the will.
 He argued that, if you do not adopt countermeasures, the will is going to take control of your life and drive you into destructive action.

 For Buddha, the philosophical purpose was to eliminate as much as possible suffering.
 Thus, he advised his disciples to refrain from dwelling in the past or dreaming about the future, so that they would concentrate the present moment.